Karey Beth (Fagan) Romaneschi

 Karey and her family lived in numerous locations in California where her dad was a project manager for hydroelectric dams, and her mother a registered surgical nurse.
 The family moved to Clarkston from Modesto, Calif., in 1971, where her father led the hydroelectric dam constructions on the Snake River, and her mother, Mickey, supervised the surgical unit at Tri-State Hospital in Clarkston.

-Karey led an idyllic childhood with neighborhood friends on Hillcrest Drive in Clarkston spending time playing on bikes, picking apples in the nearby orchards, skiing on the Snake River, and simply enjoying life in the neighborhood with families and friends —the Williams, Rokstads, Campbells, Poes, Willetts along with many other families in the community.
+Karey led an idyllic childhood with neighborhood friends on Hillcrest Way in Clarkston, spending time playing on bikes, picking apples in the nearby orchards, skiing on the Snake River, and simply enjoying life in the neighborhood with families and friends — the Williams, Rokstads, Campbells, Poes and Willetts, along with many other families in the community.

 Karey attended elementary, middle school and two years of high school in Clarkston before the family moved to Trail, British Columbia, Canada, where she completed high school in 1979.
 Following graduation, Karey traveled to Vancouver, British Columbia, to obtain a certificate in secretarial business.
 She lived in British Columbia, Canada until 1982.